nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/tic-tac-toe/tic_tac_toe_0/README.md

 >The game then **checks if it’s a good choice**—like **making sure** you **picked a valid box**.

 > - - **If your pick is wrong**, the game tells you to try again, like a friend helping you get the right answer.

+> - - When you finally choose a good spot, the game lets you place your mark and everyone’s happy!